LogicAtom/flask-task-manager-project/README2.md

 <br />
 I have performed extensive testing on each and every step of this project.
-I had 8 other testers with different devices test as well. = Results, fully functional.
+I had 3 other testers with different devices test as well. = Results, fully functional.

-Game window screen attempting to move the lives and score off of the main game screen...I tried changing the drawScreen function, ctx.fillRect attribute for height -20px = result is a failure as the targets and the ship can travel into that empty space and cause unexpected visual distortions.

 Compatibility Testing: